-Under the new model, the costs associated with ICBC's current litigation-based system, like those for lawyers and legal fees, are largely being removed.
-Those savings will go toward lowering rates and improving benefits, with the aim of making car insurance more affordable in BC.
-While more information will unfold in the months to come, here's what to know now about how the changes will impact British Columbians:
+Under the new model, the costs associated with ICBC's previous litigation-based system, like those for lawyers and legal fees, have largely been removed.
+Those savings are going toward lowering rates and improving benefits, with the aim of making car insurance more affordable in BC.
+Here's how the changes have impacted British Columbians:

 - More affordable insurance rates.
-On average, drivers will save 20%, or about $400, on their full ICBC car insurance annual premiums.
+On average, drivers are saving 20%, or about $400, on their full ICBC car insurance annual premiums.

-Read on to learn more details about the new car insurance model, plus what drivers can expect and when.
+Read on to learn more details about the new car insurance model, plus what drivers can expect.